 ANAGNORISIS IN OTHER FORMS OF STORYTELLING

-In the world of short stories, this moment is often called an epiphany or the epiphanic moment.
+In the world of short stories, this moment is often called an epiphany, a Joycean epiphany, or the epiphanic moment.
 The ‘A-ha Moment’.
 However, these other terms often feel too strong for many types of story.
-The Literary Impressionists such as Katherine Mansfield distinguished their form of storytelling by rejecting the epiphany, instead writing under the idea that people don’t really change all that much.
+As mentioned above, the Literary Impressionists such as Katherine Mansfield distinguished their form of storytelling by rejecting the epiphany, instead writing under the idea that people don’t really change all that much.
 Even when opportunities for change arise, characters often fail to heed the warnings, and keep plodding on as before — to their own detriment.

-- Despite not changing much, Don Draper does face a number of moral decisions, mostly centred upon people finding out who he really is.
+- Despite not changing much, Don Draper in Mad Men does face a number of moral dilemmas, mostly centred upon people finding out who he really is.
 He decides to continue living as Don Draper, but has regular lapses back into his old, less privileged life.
 When Don has his Joycean epiphany, that’s when the storytellers decided to leave him.
 (I imagine he becomes insufferable after that.)

 Dan Harmon outlines the basic skeleton of any good story: